|Teachers and Staff||Teachers and Staff|

 The Swedish grades are translated to ECTS grades according to 3 = C, 4 = B, and 5 = A.

 Totally, you can get at most 30 points.
-Allowed aids during the exam: Paper, pencil, rubber, pocket calculator.
-A Q-table is always appended to the exam, aswell as a sheet with equations.
+Allowed aids during the exam: Paper, pencil, eraser, pocket calculator.
+A Q-table is always appended to the exam, as well as a sheet with equations.

 5.2 Laborations (LAB1)